CyclicDoom/gremlin-goals/replit.md

 ## Notes

 - The app uses localStorage to persist user state between sessions
-- OpenAI API keys are handled securely and never logged or stored on the server
+- AI generation uses Replit AI Integrations - no user API keys needed
 - The interface includes snarky, motivational feedback to encourage consistency
+- AI costs are billed to the developer's Replit credits, making it seamless for end users